-The JS program can be used to convert AFP, Metacode, and PCL input data into various types of output formats.
-The JS program can also extract index data from the input data and collect the resources that are required to view and print the data.
+The JS program can be used to convert various types of input data into formats that are supported by OnDemand.
+The JS program can extract index data from the input data and collect the resources that are required to view and print the data.
 The JS program can be used to do the following: